 - My friends and family are giving me advice about my claim, what really are my rights and what should I be doing?

-3. How much will it cost me to hire an attorney?
+3. How much will it cost me to hire a personal injury attorney?

-It cost you nothing to hire us.
+It cost you nothing to talk to us, or hire us.
 There are no upfront fees or costs that need to be paid.

 We work on a contingency fee basis.
 Which means, if we don’t get you a settlement, you don’t owe us a fee.
 If your case settles without a trial, our fees are 33.33%.